CQCL/hugr/DEVELOPMENT.md

 based on the conventional commits labels.
 Release PRs get created automatically for each lib when new changes are merged into the `main` branch.
-Once the PR is approved by someone in the release team and it gets merged, the new library version will be published to PyPI or crates.io.
+Once the PR is approved by someone in the release team and it gets merged, the new library version gets published in PyPI or crates.io.

 The changelog can be manually edited before merging the release PR.
 Note however that modifying the diff before other changes are merged will cause the